These Fried Shiitake Mushrooms are so perfectly delicious and crispy. When we make this mushroom appetizer, al of our guests go crazy for them!

 - canola or peanut oil for frying

-Make the beer batter
+Make the beer batter:

 - Add the flour, garlic powder, paprika and salt to a medium bowl and whisk to combine.
 Add in the beer combined with the beaten egg a little at a time and stir until it looks like a thick pancake batter.
 You might not use the whole cup, so add it in slowly.
-Next add in 2 T. of the chopped thyme, stir.
+Next add in 2 tablespoons of the chopped thyme and stir.
 Set the batter aside for 20 minutes.
 As the batter sits it will get thicker so you may need to add a little more to get it to the right consistency.